icopy-site/awesome/docs/awesome/github-cheat-sheet.md

 ##   commit
 ```

-Auto-correct can be enabled like this (https://github.com/tiimgreen/github-cheat-sheet/blob/master/with a 1.5 second delay):
+Auto-correct can be enabled like this (with a 1.5 second delay):

 ```bash
 $ git config --global help.autocorrect 15